etsy/arbiter/README.md

 Arbiter requires at least Java 7.

 Arbiter is built with Maven.
 Run `mvn clean package` to build an uber-JAR suitable for use in running Arbiter.

+Pre-built Arbiter JAR files are also available in Maven Central.

 ## Usage
 Before writing workflows with Arbiter, you must define at least one configuration file.
 See [Configuration](https://github.com/etsy/arbiter/wiki/Configuration) for details on writing a configuration file.